 Marble is a classic.
 And yet, it's a challenge.
-For that reason, we think you'll want to feast your eyes on marble look porcelain tile and the many size, style and design options you'll find available at Floor Decor Design Center.
+For that reason, we think you'll want to feast your eyes on marble look porcelain tile and the many sizes, styles, and design options you'll find available at Floor Decor Design Center.

 What Makes Marble Such a Classic?